 Mr Heferen says in his speech that the amount owed to the ATO is largely made up of amounts that have been withheld from employees’ wages, collected GST and employee entitlements.
 An accountant immediately recognises this as poor cash flow planning.
 Who are the best people to help with that problem – accountants!

-If the Commissioner is genuine in being interested with the influence that tax professionals have with their clients, it seems to me that there is a solution to the debt problem staring us in the face.
+If the Commissioner is genuine in being interested in the influence tax professionals have on their clients, it seems to me that there is a solution to the debt problem staring us in the face.
 Help accountants to help their clients with good cash flow planning.
 The ATO can play an important role in this endeavour.

 Elevate tax and BAS agents